AmericanMedicalAssociation/ama-style-guide-2/styleguide/source/_patterns/02-molecules/promo.md

 el: ".ama__promo"
 ---

-A Promo is a pattern that includes a heading, a description, a logo (optional), an image (optional), and a CTA button (optional).
+A Promo is a flexible pattern that includes a heading, a description, a logo (optional), an image (optional), and a CTA button (optional).

 ### Important functional details
 #### Background vs. border